vegaprotocol/documentation/docs/concepts/assets/accounts.md

 ### Validator reward accounts
 Validator reward accounts are used to distribute rewards, if they're funded, to consensus and standby validators based on their ranking score.
 These accounts can be funded through [deposits](./deposits-withdrawals.md) or [transfers](./transfers.md).

-The assets in the validator reward accounts can only otherwise move if a [governance-initiated transfer](./transfers.md#governance-initiated-transfers) is enacted, meaning a governance proposal to move assets has passed the vote.

 :::note Read more
 [Validator scores and rewards](../vega-chain/validator-scores-and-rewards.md): Learn about how validators are rewarded.
 :::